 PISA results from 2003 to 2018 show a steady decline in Canada’s math scores.
 Compared to its fifth place among 37 participating countries in 2003, Canada came out with a twelfth place among 78 participating countries in the most recent 2018 assessment.
 The PISA scores also declined in every Canadian province over the fifteen-year period.
-Declines were the steepest in Manitoba, Alberta and especially British Columbia, with the least severe in Prince Edward Island and Ontario.
+Declines were the steepest in Manitoba, Alberta and British Columbia, with least severe in Prince Edward Island and Ontario.
 One of the main reasons for such decline lies within the different math curriculums.

 British Columbia’s New Curriculum

 Since 2013, British Columbia has launched a new curriculum, focusing on three themes: core competencies, essential learning, and literacy and numeracy foundations.
 BC has identified communication, thinking, and personal and social competency as the three core competencies that are essential for future success beyond school.
 The new curriculum redesigned the key subject content, concepts, skills and big ideas that would foster higher-order thinking demanded in today’s world.
-With the new curriculum, BC students are expected to apply math in a variety of contexts using different forms of communications.

 (Source: Curriculum Model, from BC’s Curriculum)

 Within the 60 BC public school districts, there are approximately 1,600 public schools.
 Each region and school district offers its own unique set of professional, recreational, and lifestyle advantages.
 72% of Grades 4 and 7 students had participated in the 2019/2020 Foundation Skills Assessment (FSA).
 Out of those who met expectations in their Grade 4, only 9% exceeded their results in Grade 7.
 40% of students scored at proficient or extending levels on the numeracy graduation assessment.